XavierBonnel/XavierBonnel/README.md

 ### Hi there 👋 I'm Xavier

 - 🎨 I’m currently working as a Multimedia Designer
-- 🚀 I’m learning React at the french Bootcamp Le Réacteur
+- 🚀 I’ve learned React and React Native at the french Bootcamp Le Réacteur
 - 🔥 I'm very interested in tech, art and communication
 - 💬 Ask me about anything you want
 - 📫 How to reach me: xavierbonnel@pm.me